mxwalbert/cohesivm/docs/source/tutorials/workflow.rst

 Environment
 -----------

+.. include:: ../_snippets/important_gui_extra.rst

 We will be working in Jupyter and need to put together the implemented components (:class:`~cohesivm.devices.Device`, :class:`~cohesivm.interfaces.Interface`, and :class:`~cohesivm.measurements.Measurement`) in :doc:`/tutorials/workflow/fpp_components`, the :class:`~cohesivm.analysis.Analysis` in :doc:`/tutorials/workflow/fpp_analysis`, as well as the mimetic :doc:`/tutorials/workflow/fpp_connect` module.

-Here is the recommended folder structure:
+Here is the recommended test folder structure:

 .. code-block::